Melanoma Treatments in Florida

 Melanomas can develop anywhere on your body, but they most often develop in areas that have had exposure to the sun, such as your back, legs, arms and face.
-Melanomas can also occur in areas that don’t receive much sun exposure, such as the soles of your feet, palms of your hands and on fingernail beds.
+Melanomas symptoms in Florida can also occur in areas that don’t receive much sun exposure, such as the soles of your feet, palms of your hands and on fingernail beds.
 These hidden melanomas are more common in people with darker skin.

 What Do Normal Moles Look Like?

 Normal moles are generally a uniform color, such as tan, brown or black, with a distinct border separating the mole from your surrounding skin.
 They’re oval or round and usually smaller than 1/4 inch (6 millimeters) in diameter — the size of a pencil eraser.

 Most people have between 10 and 40 moles.
 Many of these develop by age 40, although moles may change in appearance over time — some may even disappear with age.

 Characteristics of unusual moles that may indicate melanomas or other skin cancers follow the A-B-C-D-E guide developed by the American Academy of Dermatology:

 A is for asymmetrical shape.
 Look for moles with irregular shapes, such as two very different-looking halves

 B is for irregular border.
 Look for moles with irregular, notched or scalloped borders, these may be characteristics of melanomas

 C is for changes in color.
 Look for growths that have many colors or an uneven distribution of color